scherr/tamestaj/README.md

 java -javaagent:tamestaj.jar ...
 ```

 The agent will automatically detect `@Stage` annotations on methods and fields and transforms code that refers (i.e. uses, calls, reads, or accesses) to them.
-Reified terms are automatically plumbed to their respective `Language` classes' `make...Closure(...)` methods when *materialization* is triggered by language boundaries, i.e. when terms are consumed externally.
+Reified terms are automatically plumbed to their respective `Language` classes' `make...Closure(...)` methods when *materialization* is triggered by language boundaries, i.e. when terms are consumed DSL-externally.

 Reference